ChiZhang-bit/AixeLTable/README.md

-# AixeLTable
+# AixelAsk

-**AixeLTable: A Stepwise-Guided Retrieval and Reasoning Framework for Large Table QA**
+**AixelAsk: A Stepwise-Guided Retrieval and Reasoning Framework for Large Table QA**

 This repository contains the implementation of **AixeLTable**, a novel framework specifically designed for question answering tasks over large-scale tables.